britslambs/DH110/Assignment 1/README.md

 The app underlines words spelled incorrectly and sometimes self-corrects the misspelled words.
 When typing a message or creating a video, the app does not let you create drafts and deletes what you have created already (2).

-*Improvements: Committ to just underlining misspelled words because spellcheck may try to correct words, such as names, when they are not inncorrect in the first place.
+*Improvements: Committ to just underlining misspelled words because spellcheck may try to correct words, such as names, when they are not incorrect in the first place.
 Add a draft option.*

 ## 6. Recognition Rather than Recall
 The website/app makes information easily accessible without have to remember an icons.